-Since 2008, when Michel Platini presented his first UEFA President's Award, the honour has been bestowed upon players who have also won the revered accolade of European Footballer of the Year – Alfredo Di Stéfano, Sir Bobby Charlton, Eusébio, Raymond Kopa, Gianni Rivera and Franz Beckenbauer.
+Since Michel Platini presented his first UEFA President's Award, the honour has been bestowed upon players who have also won the revered accolade of European Footballer of the Year – Alfredo Di Stéfano, Sir Bobby Charlton, Eusébio, Raymond Kopa, Gianni Rivera and Franz Beckenbauer.
 Cruyff, a European Footballer of the Year in 1971, 1973 and 1974, is now added to this illustrious list.

 Born in Amsterdam on 25 April 1947, Cruyff joined his home-town team Ajax as a young boy.
 He enjoyed great success in his first spell with the club, winning three European Champion Clubs' Cups in 1971, 1972 and 1973 and a host of domestic prizes.
 He joined FC Barcelona in 1973, where he scored 48 goals in 143 games and helped them win their first Spanish title in 14 years in his first season.
 After a two-year stint in the United States, Cruyff ended his playing days back in the Netherlands.
 He first rejoined Ajax and then went to Feyenoord, hanging up his boots in 1984.
 In total he made 704 outings in club football, scoring 392 goals – 266 of them for Ajax.